stakater/mto-docs/content/how-to-guides/integration-config.md

 [Keycloak](https://www.keycloak.org/) is an open-source Identity and Access Management solution aimed at modern applications and services.
 It makes it easy to secure applications and services with little to no code.

-If `keycloak` is already configured on a cluster, then Keycloak configuration can be enabled.
+If a `Keycloak` instance is already set up within your cluster, configure it for MTO by enabling the following configuration:

 ```yaml
 keycloak: